maiisthebest/flower-shop/docs/getting-started.md

 On the other hand, Enzyme offers greater flexibility and control over testing details, making it a choice for developers who need to test specific implementation aspects of their components.

 The choice between Enzyme and React Testing Library often depends on your project's needs, your testing philosophy, and the level of control you require over the testing process.
 Personally, I prefer React Testing Library because of its simplicity.
 It makes my test looks so much cleaner and easier to understand.
-After all, I'm a simple person!
+After all, I'm a simple person 😆

 ## Section 2: Getting Started with React Testing Library